carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 `__BUILDING_MODE__` global in order to remove those pieces from the end bundle at build time.
-When building in library mode through Rollup, the `__BUILDING_MODE__` is set to `library` by default, while when building in production and staging mode through Webpack it's set based on the `BUILDING_MODE` env.
+When building in library mode through Rollup, the `__BUILDING_MODE__` is set to `library` by default, while when building in production, staging and dev mode through Webpack it's set based on the `BUILDING_MODE` env.

 ## Building